Having a baby

-If you are a green cardholder temporarily residing abroad and have recently welcomed a baby, congratulations!
-However, it’s vital to be aware of an important requirement regarding your child’s entitlement to lawful permanent residence in the United States.
-Failure to comply with this requirement within two years of your child’s birth could jeopardize their automatic right to permanent residence, leading to a complex and time-consuming immigration process.
-In this article, we will explain the necessary steps you need to take to safeguard your child’s status.
-Don’t worry; we’ve got you covered!
+If you’re a green cardholder temporarily living abroad and have recently expanded your family, it’s essential to understand a crucial requirement regarding your child’s entitlement to lawful permanent residence in the United States.
+Failure to comply within two years of your child’s birth could jeopardize their automatic right to permanent residence, leading to a complex and time-consuming immigration process.

 Section 1: The Two-Year Deadline